twaddington/pdxroasters/README.md

     $ npm start

+**Note**: JavaScript files are in `/static/js/src/` and Sass files live in `/static/sass/`. **Do not** edit the files in `/static/js/dist/` or `/static/css/` as both folder are compiled by the build, and your changes will be overwritten the next time somebody builds.

 ### Deploying to Heroku

 To deploy the production site you need to first generate the compressed static